CodeWithDennis/filament-advanced-choice/README.md

 Password: 8c210f8f-6173-3932-c4ba-8bcc723ef500:codewithdennis.nl
 ```

 To clarify, the license key and fingerprint should be separated by a colon (:).
-If your license policy does not require a fingerprint both the fingerprint and the colon can be omitted.

 ### Custom Theme